 Like fintech or sustainability, digitisation is a fashionable but nebulous term that covers an array of terms, meaning that descriptions of plans to invest in digitisation could refer to anything from improved product tracking to use of neural networks and artificial intelligence in developing pre-emptive facility maintenance systems.

-After a somewhat belated industry response to the phenomenon – pre-emptive problem diagnosis and response became mainstream in the banking sector over a decade ago – chemical industry executives have become increasingly enthusiastic about the potential it offers.
+Gradual industry take-up After a somewhat belated industry response to the phenomenon – pre-emptive problem diagnosis and response became mainstream in the banking sector over a decade ago – chemical industry executives have become increasingly enthusiastic about the potential it offers.

 “Digital has a broad definition depending on who’s talking about it, and it has become something of a mainstream word, whereas two years ago a lot of organisations were grappling with what digital is, and now they’ve got their heads around at least aspects of it that they can use,” said Tracey Countryman, managing director and lead for Industry X.0, Accenture Resources.